ethandgoodhart/PhoneBot/README.md

 How to setup
 ------
+To setup PhoneBot follow these steps:
-To setup PhoneBot, download the folder from here:
+1. Download, and unzip the project folder from here: https://github.com/ethandgoodhart/PhoneBot/archive/master.zip
+2. Click on the black **Setup** file and enter your password if necessary, this will install the required dependencies for PhoneBot
+3. Click on the black **RecordSamplesFile** file and record your samples
+4. Now, whenever you want to run PhoneBot, just click on the black PhoneBot file
 <br/>

 Microphone configuration